unicesi/amelia/README.md

 Amelia requires Pascani, so please make sure you add the Pascani update site (http://unicesi.github.io/pascani/releases) before you install Amelia features.

+### Getting Started Guide

+[Here](docs/GettingStarted.md) you will find an introduction to specifying deployment artifacts with the Amelia DSL.

 ### Clone

 Before cloning this repository, please notice two things: first, this repository does not contain generated sources, and second, the Eclipse update site is hosted in the `gh-pages` branch.
 That being said, my advice is to clone each branch separately; this avoids compiling the sources everytime you checkout the `gh-pages` branch.
 Additionally, this makes cloning the `master` branch lighter.